Les Ambassadeurs Casino Picadilly, London

 Tel: +44 (0) 20 7495 5555

 When you spend a bit of time in London, and especially in the West End and Knightsbridge, you start to realise that there is some serious money in the capital.
 London is home to the highest concentration of billionaires on the planet.
 And where there are billionaires, there are exclusive casinos.
-Les Ambassadeurs Club & Casino, or Les A as it is also known, in Hamilton Place is one of them.
+Les Ambassadeurs Club & Casino, or Les A as it is also known, in Hamilton Place is one of them and is frequented by the same kind of people you might see at Casino Baden Baden - although it's far more exclusive.
 Once a Rothschild family home, the interiors are decked out in ornate Louis XV style.
 This casino was featured in the James Bond film Dr No and the Beatles´ "A Hard Day´s Night".

 The Club is owned by Indonesian tobacco billionaire Putera Sampoerna and is a haunt for the super-rich.